murray-hs/Tinder-Auto-Right-Or-Left/README.md

 I'd like to automatically change windows size or togle device.

 Last but not less.
 Create a Chrome extension to START and STOP the script.
-I'll upload what I have done so far but I think the script needs to be redesing....
+I'll upload what I have done so far but I think the script needs to be redesign....
 ### Open to hear new ideas to create a Chrome Extension